agrbin/snapscale-article/README.md

 - `2%` Google Cloud Vision API
 - `38%` Tensorflow custom solutions and transfer learning

-I implemented 5-6 different pipelines that will take my images and labels and convert them to a format that the solutions above take :) That's a lot of hours spent debugging bugs in geometry and image processing code.
+I implemented 5-6 different pipelines that will take SnapScale images and labels and convert them to a format that the solutions above take :) That's a lot of hours spent debugging bugs in geometry and image processing code.

 I didn't expect to get in a situation where I'll be (re)training new models.
-Especially because I had only 400 images.
+Especially because I had only 450 images available.

 ### Iterations with custom-trained object detection

-From their documentation, Google Cloud AutoML Vision Object Detection looks too good to be true.
+From their documentation, [Google Cloud AutoML Vision Object Detection](https://cloud.google.com/vision/automl/object-detection/docs) looks too good to be true.
 The Web UI enables you to upload images, train the model and see evaluation results.
 The trainer uses transfer learning which enables it to train something useful even with a few hundred images only.
 No setup, no config.

-Naive as I am, I started by training a model that solves everything at once.
+Naive as I am, I started by training a model that solves everything at once: read digits from raw user image.
 The input is the raw user image, and the output are labeled digit rectangles.

 This hit two problems:

-1) the 7-segment digits sometimes change meaning with rotation (think 2 and 5)
+* the 7-segment digits sometimes change meaning with rotation (think 2 and 5)
-1) the digit was sometimes too small on the original image for the model to pick up
+* the digit was sometimes too small on the original image for the model to pick up

 The rotation problem is amplified by the fact that the mobile phone doesn't know how to orientat the image of something that is on the floor.

 I decided to split the problem to two phases:

-1) detecting the display in the big image,
+* detecting the display in the big image,
-2) detecting the digits in the display.
+* detecting the digits in the display.

 Each phase can be evaluated on its own, which is useful in loss analysis.